-5.1.2 Guidelines on Right to Privacy
+7.3 Requirement on Right to Privacy

-- 5.1.2.1 The right to privacy of individuals shall be respected.
-Intrusion into purely personal matters which have no bearing on the public interest is prohibited. - 5.1.2.2 Persons affected by tragedy or grief shall be treated with sensitivity, respect and discretion. - 5.1.2.3 Persons who have suffered grief should not be subjected to stalking by the media. - 5.1.2.4 News coverage must not violate nor interfere with an individual's right to be presumed innocent until proven guilty. - 5.1.2.5 Care and reasonable discretion should be exercised in disclosing the identities of persons, by face or by name, so as not to harm their reputation and safety.
-Proper labeling of a person as a "suspect," "alleged perpetrator," "accused," or "convict(ed)," is required. - 5.1.2.6 The broadcast of material showing arrested or detained persons being physically assaulted or verbally abused in a manner that demeans or humiliates them should be avoided.
+- 7.3.1 The right to privacy of individuals shall be respected.
+Intrusion into purely personal matters that have no bearing on the public interest is prohibited. - 7.3.2 Persons affected by tragedy or grief shall be treated with sensitivity, respect and discretion. - 7.3.4 Persons who have suffered grief should not be subjected to stalking by the media. - 7.3.5 News coverage must not violate nor interfere with an individual's right to be presumed innocent until proven guilty. - 7.3.6 Care and reasonable discretion should be exercised in disclosing the identities of persons, by face or by name, so as not to harm their reputation and safety.
+Proper labeling of a person as a "suspect," "alleged perpetrator," "accused," or "convict(ed)," is required. - 7.3.7 The broadcast of material showing arrested or detained persons being physically assaulted or verbally abused in a manner that demeans or humiliates them should be avoided.

-- 5.1.2.7 Broadcasting stations are not permitted to share phone-in commentaries, including names and phone numbers of the participants without first seeking their consent, except where public interest is justified and in line with the law. - 5.1.2.8 Broadcasters shall not broadcast any information acquired from a person without that person's consent, unless the information so acquired is essential to establish the credibility and authority of a source, or where the information is clearly in the public interest. - 5.1.2.9 Broadcasters should not take or broadcast footage or audio of people caught up in emergencies, victims of accidents or those suffering a personal tragedy, even in a public place, that results in an infringement of privacy. - 5.1.2.10 Broadcasters should take care not to reveal the identity of a person who has died or of victims of accidents or violent crimes, unless and until it is clear that the next of kin have been informed of the event. - 5.1.2.11 Broadcasters should try to reduce the potential distress to victims and/or relatives when making or broadcasting programmes intended to examine past events that involve trauma to individuals (including crime). - 5.1.2.12 Broadcasters should pay particular attention to the privacy of people under eighteen. - 5.1.2.13 Where a programme features an individual under eighteen or a vulnerable person in a way that infringes privacy, consent must be obtained from a parent, guardian, or person with primary responsibility for their care. - 5.1.2.14 Persons under eighteen and vulnerable adults should not be questioned about private matters without the consent of a parent or guardian, or a person with primary responsibility for their care (in the case of a vulnerable person).
+- 7.3.8 Broadcasting stations are not permitted to share phone-in commentaries, including names and phone numbers of the participants without first seeking their consent, except where public interest is justified and in line with the law. - 7.3.9 Broadcasters shall not broadcast any information acquired from a person without that person's consent, unless the information so acquired is essential to establish the credibility and authority of a source, or where the information is clearly in the public interest. - 7.3.10 Broadcasters should not take or broadcast footage or audio of people caught up in emergencies, victims of accidents or those suffering a personal tragedy, even in a public place, that results in an infringement of privacy. - 7.3.11 Broadcasters should take care not to reveal the identity of a person who has died or of victims of accidents or violent crimes, unless and until it is clear that the next of kin have been informed of the event. - 7.3.12 Broadcasters should try to reduce the potential distress to victims and/or relatives when making or broadcasting programmes intended to examine past events that involve trauma to individuals (including crime). - 7.3.13 Broadcasters should pay particular attention to the privacy of people under eighteen. - 7.3.14 Where a programme features an individual under eighteen or a vulnerable person in a way that infringes privacy, consent must be obtained from a parent, guardian, or person with primary responsibility for their care.

-5.2 Fairness
+7.4 Fairness

-Relevant legislation to this section include Section 46I (1) (d) and (e) of the Kenya Information and Communications Act, 1998, which obligates broadcasters to respect the right to accuracy, impartiality, and balanced reporting.
+Relevant legislation to this clause include Section 46I (1) (d) and (e) of the Kenya Information and Communications Act, 1998, which obligates broadcasters to respect the right to accuracy, impartiality, and balanced reporting.